Kuzmenko-Pavel/cross-site-login-detection/README.rst

 Cross-Site Login Detection
 =============================

 Numerous major web sites have a security vulnerability that discloses the existence of an account.
 The vulnerability allows any random web site to establish that users have accounts at various other web sites.
-Because most people have accounts at multiple web sites and because there are lots of web sites with non-random userbase demographics, the vulnerability could be used to infer personal details about users.
+Because most people have accounts at multiple web sites and because all web sites have non-random userbase demographics, the vulnerability could be used to infer personal details about users.
 Moreover, it could be exploited en mass to build databases such as those being used by the many companies that track people online.

 Demonstration
 -------------